• Skip to main content

 lowcountry boil recipe

 Have you visited Charleston, South Carolina?
-I was born there and while I grew up mostly in Virginia Beach, I moved back to the Lowcountry as an adult and it's where I met my husband while in graduate school.
-There's something magical about that area- majestic live oaks draped in Spanish moss, a slower pace of life, and don't get me started on the food!
+I was born there and there’s something magical about that area- majestic live oaks draped in Spanish moss, a slower pace of life, and don’t get me started on the food!
+Its very similar to where we live in south Georgia, I love it!

 Love southern food?
 Check out my recipes for Shrimp and Grits, Southern Potato Salad, Collards, Hoppin' John, and Boiled Peanuts!